jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 Somewhat counterintuitively,
-because we hear two notes an octave apart as the same note, the interval from the first to the second note is *different* than the interval from the second to the first note.
+because we hear two notes an octave apart as the same note, the interval from the lower to the higher pitch is *different* than the interval from the higher to the lower pitch.
 The descending interval is an "inversion" of the ascending interval.

 For example,